 In contrast, the electrode/filler material is fed automatically with a MIG welder, and its arc is rounder and broader, dissipating heat better.

 These attributes allow a worker to move the puddle faster when working with a MIG welder and make longer runs with an air-cooled torch.

 It is no secret that larger operations want welding units that can run for long periods of time and easily create yard after yard of weld beads.

-For this reason, MIG welders are often the welder of choice in industrial shops that require high production.
+For this reason, quality MIG welders are often the welder of choice in industrial shops that require high production.